dave/wildernessprime/content/expeditions/great-himalaya-trail/tracking.en.md

 title_has_context: false

 ---
 We're planning to start the hike around April 12th 2019.
 Our Garmin InReach satellite tracker will update this map every few minutes.
 Our intended route is marked in red and yellow - each coloured section being one day of hiking, and our actual track is blue.
 You can send us a short message by clicking the *Message* button in the left panel.
+We have a backup InReach device that we'll swap to if needed - you'll see both devices listed in the left column.

 > Note: this tracking page doesn't work for my on my iPhone - it shows a map but our position isn't marked.
 If this happens, try [the desktop version of the tracking page](https://share.garmin.com/wildernessprime/Map/RequestDesktopSite).